 3. Tenants who refuse a transfer offer without good cause will be removed from the transfer list and tenants whose transfers are mandatory are subject to lease termination if they refuse a mandatory transfer.
 24 CFR § 955.4(c)

-4. Tenants may use the CCHA Grievance Procedure if CCHA is requiring them to transfer, and they do not want to do so.
+4. Tenants may use the HACC Grievance Procedure if HACC is requiring them to transfer, and they do not want to do so.
 24 CFR § 966.50

 Monitoring Tenant Selection and Assignments